implico/frontend-starter/README.md

 <a name="bundles"></a>
 ## Bundles
-Use on of the available bundles or create your own:
+Use on of the available bundles (bootstrap configuration and asset structure) or create your own:

 * [default bundle][bundle-default]
 * AngularJS bundle (soon)